 Fujifilm X30 versus Panasonic LX100

-The Fujifilm X30 and the Panasonic Lumix DMC-LX100 are two digital cameras that were officially introduced, respectively, in August 2014 and September 2014.
+The Fujifilm X30 and the Panasonic Lumix DMC-LX100 are two digital cameras that were announced, respectively, in August 2014 and September 2014.
 Both the X30 and the LX100 are fixed lens compact cameras that are based on a 2/3 (X30) and a Four Thirds sensor.
 The Fujifilm has a resolution of 12 megapixel, whereas the Panasonic provides 12.7 MP.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.